sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

 The overall SONiC architecture will remain the same.
 However, the following updates and additions will be implemented:

-- **New Daemon Process:**
+- **Daemon Process:**
-	- **memorystatsd:** A new systemd daemon process that will be implemented to gather and log memory statistics, utilizing configuration settings read from a designated configuration file.
+	- **memorystatsd:** A new system daemon process that will be implemented to gather and log memory statistics.
-	- **memstatsmgrd:** A new manager daemon that will monitor changes in the ConfigDB's `MEMORY_STATS_TABLE` and update the memorystats configuration file accordingly. `memstatsmgrd` will restart the `memorystatsd` service to apply the new settings.
+	- **hostcfgd:** The existing host config daemon will monitor changes in the ConfigDB's `MEMORY_STATISTICS_TABLE` and will reload the `memorystatsd` service to apply the new settings.

 - **Log File Directories:** Supporting log file directories will be established via SONiC Buildimage.
-- **SONiC Utilities Updates:** Changes will be made in the SONiC Utilities container to add new "show" commands for displaying memory statistics and "config" commands.
+- **SONiC Utilities Updates:** Changes will be made in the SONiC Utilities container to add new "show" and "config" commands.
-- **New Configuration Table:** A new table, MEMORY_STATS_TABLE, will be added to ConfigDB to store memory-stats configuration parameters.
+- **New Configuration Table:** A new table, MEMORY_STATISTICS_TABLE, will be added to ConfigDB to store memory-stats configuration parameters.
 The high-level feature design diagram is shown below.

 <p align="center">
     <img src="./images/architecture_diagram.svg" alt="architecture diagram for memory data" width="80%"/>
     <br>
-	Figure 1: Feature architecture diagram showing the unix socket, daemon, ConfigDB, Config File and data file
+	Figure 1: Feature architecture diagram showing the unix socket, daemon, ConfigDB and data file
 </p>

 ### Sequence Diagram